California v. Texas: Background

 The ACA (Obamacare) was passed in 2010 under Democratic leadership in both houses of Congress and signed by President Barack Obama.
 Among much of its provisions, it provided programs for states to provide free or low-cost health insurance to low-income residents through programs like Medicare and Medicaid.
 ACA encouraged all Americans to have health insurance and as part of this, created an income tax penalty for those that did not have health insurance, otherwise known as the "individual mandate".
 Passage of the ACA was controversial, and remained an issue that was divided along political lines, with Democrats seeing the law as promoting the public good and Republicans seeing it as a tax burden.
 The law had been challenged in courts multiple times, with the Supreme Court having seen two cases previously.
-Notably, in 2012, the Court ruled 5–4 in National Federation of Independent Business v.
+In 2012, the Court ruled 5–4 in National Federation of Independent Business v.
 Sebelius that the individual mandate was constitutional as a granted power of Congress under the Taxing and Spending Clause.

 In 2016, the Republican Party held control of both the House and Senate and gained control of the Executive branch with the election of President Donald Trump.
 Trump had campaigned on the promise of replacing the ACA once in office, and repealing the law was one of the early targets of the Republicans, but early efforts failed by mid 2017 due to in-party disputes, specifically the deciding vote which was to come from Senator John McCain who denied the Republican Party due to the fact that a promised replacement plan was not forthcoming.